debops/debops/docs/guides.rst

     dnsmasq_upstream_interfaces: [ 'eth0' ]

 * Define the internal interface where the DNS and DHCP services will be provided.
-This setting would automatically define the necessary ``iptables`` ``INPUT`` rules for those services to be accessible from the internal network::
+This setting would automatically define the necessary :command:`iptables` ``INPUT`` rules for those services to be accessible from the internal network::